 Moreover, it features a spark arrestor, so it is adequate for use in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP5500HX compare to generators of similar power (between 4000 and 5000 W).

 - As far as autonomy is concerned, providing around 8.9 hours of runtime with a full tank at a 50% load, the XP5500HX falls into the low end in comparison with other devices of a comparable power output.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Dewalt DXGN4500, with around 15 hours.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Dewalt DXGN4500, as it provides around 15 hours.